Lesson 1.4: Disambiguating Parses

 group together labels with different priority.

-Prefer/avoid
+Prefer/avoid productions

 Sometimes priority and associativity prove insufficient to disambiguate a grammar.
 In particular, sometimes it is desirable to be able to choose between two ambiguous parses directly while still not rejecting any parses if the term parsed is unambiguous.
 A good example of this is the famous "dangling else" problem in imperative C-like languages.

-Consider the following definition (lesson-04-E.k
+Consider the following definition (lesson-04-e.k

 ):